 Del Monte to start new factory

-Pineapple grower and fruit juice maker The Delmonte have started construction of an Sh580 million new fresh packing facility.
+Pineapple grower and fruit juice maker Delmonte has started construction of a Sh580 million new fresh packing facility.
 It will have the capacity to process 70,000 tonnes of fresh fruit every year in a move planned to make local farmers the sole suppliers to the new factory.

-The new plant will further enable the company that has risen to become the biggest fresh fruits exporter in the country to upscale its output.
-The plant is being constructed within its plantation between Thika and Kenol towns and is set to be completed by the end of this year.
+The new plant will further enable the company that has risen to become the biggest fresh fruits exporter in the country to increase its output.
+The plant is being constructed in its plantation between Thika and Kenol towns and is set to be completed by the end of this year.

 It is expected to have a huge impact on the company’s plans to expand its production and distribution of fresh pineapples, avocados, mangoes and passion fruits.

 The company will source the fruits from local farmers in Murang’a and Kiambu counties for both local and international markets.

 According to the company’s country managing director Stergios Gkaliamoutsas, the new facility will be a big boost to the local economy and create opportunities for over 2,000 farmers to sell their fruits and vegetables.